IPA Session, the new face of hoppy beers

 Each sip prolongs the pleasure without saturating the palate.
 This is precisely what defines a well-executed Session IPA: a beer that retains all the expressiveness of the hops without the saturation effect of a more alcoholic version.

-Session IPA: a style in full mutation?
+Session IPA: A style in full flux?

 A diversity of interpretations in the brewing world